alkiranet/terraform-provider-alkira/docs/resources/service_fortinet.md

 Optional:

-- `credential_id` (String) The id of the Fortinet Firewall instance credentials.
+- `credential_id` (String) The ID of the Fortinet Firewall instance credentials.
 Required only when licenseType is BRING_YOUR_OWN.
 - `serial_number` (String) The serial_number of the Fortinet Firewall instance.
 Required only when licenseType is BRING_YOUR_OWN.

+Read-Only:

+- `id` (Number) The ID of the Fortinet Firewall instance.

 <a id="nestedblock--segment_options"></a>